-We pray that everyone comes through the present crisis unscathed.
+We pray that everyone comes through the present National and world upheaval unscathed.
 Please say some extra prayers and lend a (virtual) helping hand to those around you.
 While life has been turned upside down, each of us has faced far worse in our personal lives.
 The only difference now is that we all are facing the same crisis together at the same time.
 Take this time to study your Bible.
 Pray!
 Steady those who are unsteady.
 Reassure those who are scared.
 At some point this crisis will be over.
 God is with us!
 May God smile on you this and every day!
 He is holding you in His Hand.
-Someday we will meet together again and rejoice!

 You can get up-to-date information on our congregation from our Facebook page too.

 For upcoming events and dates see This Week!

 Thanks for visiting us online.
 Please take a few moments to explore some of the ministries of our church community.
 Nestled in the village of Waldo, Ohio, we gather across generations to worship, learn, encourage, serve, and share the story of God’s gracious love.
 If you are looking for a welcoming community where your faith can grow in fellowship with others, come join us!